Weekend at the Mall

 Answer the following questions

-What did the narrator do at the sports store?
+• What activities did the cousins do together at the mall?

 Read the transcript if needed